Apicat Docs

 Directly call programs written in other languages.
 We support java(.jar), python, PHP, JS, BeanShell, go, shell, Ruby, Lua, etc.

-Apidog script syntax is compatible with Postman script syntax.
-Postman scripts can be seamlessly migrated to Apidog.
+Apicat script syntax is compatible with Postman script syntax.
+Postman scripts can be seamlessly migrated to Apicat.

 See all pm syntax supported here.